Hiram20buz/healthcare-appointment-bot/README.md

 # dentist-appointment-bot
-An AI-powered appointment scheduling chatbot for dental clinics.
+An AI-powered appointment scheduling chatbot for healthcare.

 ### Docker Setup